Exhibition and Performance

 "Memory is not an instrument for surveying the past but its theatre.
 It is the medium of past experience, just as the earth is the medium in which dead cities lie buried.
 He who seeks to approach his own buried past must conduct himself like a man digging." - Walter Benjamin

-The Thang Nguan Vintage House is a a place where time freezes: from its decadent walls and faded colors to its neighboring communities, you suddenly find yourselves in another era.
-Perhaps not far away, but certainly within layers of objects, still imprinted with collective personal memories.
+The Thang Nguan Vintage House is a place where time freezes: from its decadent walls and faded colors to its neighboring communities, you suddenly find yourselves in another era.
+Once inside, after the narrow staircase that gives access to the terrace, visitors are immersed within layers of objects, still imprinted with collective personal memories.

 The project, developed through a series of ephemeral rooms, does nothing more than emphasizing and creating a path between these fragments that were once used and nowadays are still intact: the aim is to preserve their peculiar value through pure matter within a theatrical space.
 The exhibition has been designed as an architectural still life, where, through delicate surfaces and heterogeneous openings, you are able to be face to face with these objects.
 This curated space is a point of departure to be part of someone's recollection of playing - eating - travelling.

 As architects, we not only assembled personal relics, images, photographs, and other documents but we became archivists who, shaping the geometry and the materiality of the rooms, were able to frame multiple views on this intimate past.
 For the first time, this private space is open to the public, which becomes the main actor, in dialogue with belongings and pieces of uncle Poonsak's story.